tirthasheshpatel/tirthasheshpatel.github.io/cv.md

 # Talks

+This section contains the information about the talks I have delivered on topics that I love or am an expert in.

-- Speaker at Data-Driven Astronomy
+### Speaker at Data-Driven Astronomy
     - Delivered a 6-hour talk on how data is used in astronomy and its significance.
     - Frameworks taught : astropy, pandas, numpy, matplotlib.